Battle of Wuhan: Battles of Madang and Jiujiang

 The defeat at Madang opened up the route to Jiujiang.
 It took almost three weeks for the Japanese to clear the waterway around Madang of mines, costing them five minesweepers, two warships and a landing craft full of marines.
-After the fall of Madang, there were some two hundred thousand Chinese troops under the dual command of Xue Yue and Zhang Fukui in the Jiujiang-Ruichang area.
+After the fall of Madang, there were some two hundred thousand Chinese troops under the dual command of Xue Yue and Zhang Fakui in the Jiujiang-Ruichang area.
 The Japanese first captured the city of Pengze, but were met with resistance at Hukou, for which they deployed poison gas again in a five-day battle.
 During the break-out, there were not enough boats to evacuate the auxiliary soldiers of the defending 26th division from Hukou, and only more than 1,800 out of the more than 3,100 non-combat soldiers were taken in by the division.
 Most of the more than 1,300 missing soldiers drowned trying to cross the Poyang Lake.

 The Japanese reached Jiujiang two weeks after the fall of Hukou.
 Chinese defenders tried to resist the Japanese advance, but were too disorganized and uncoordinated to repel the Japanese 106th Division.
 Jiujiang was captured on the 26th after a five-day battle.
 The decision to retreat by the Chinese forces came too suddenly for the civilian population to be evacuated, leaving many behind at the mercy of the Japanese occupiers.

+Japan used chemical weapons to win after a Japanese army attack on 2 Chinese battalions was defeated at Ruichang, Jiangxi near Jiujiang on 22 August 1938.

+Japanese used tear gas against Chinese positions on Moshan and Hungshan hills during fierce combat but were still defeated by Chinese after they tried the Japanese tried to advance from Ruichang to the southwst.

+Near Jiujiang, at pagoda hill, a Japanese war journal seen by a western reporter admitted to severe Japanese losses on 29 July.
+The journal also admitted two thirds of each Japanese unit were ill and more than 100 Japanese were killed in the 8th Unit in fighting on 1 August.
+The reporter saw many captured Japanese journals, thousands stich belts, swords, gas masks, rifles and machine guns and testified that Japan was using chemical weapons.